Our research strengths

 - Child and adolescent injury prevention

-- Monitoring and evaluation methods for population and health programs
+- Monitoring and evaluation for population and health programs

-- Social services for children and families (statistical) methodology
+- Health policy and services for women, children and families

 - Neighborhood effects on health